hala54/openDataWrapper/README.md

 6) Running SPARQL requests on your DataSets

 	Write requests on src/main/resources/queries (1 request per file).
 Run Principale.java, then follow the instructions through running queries.
 Before running a query, you shall load a dataset.

+7) Linking datasets

+	Run Principale.java, then follow the instructions through linking datasets.
+Select datasets to link, separating datasets numbers by a ';'.
+	Result into src/main/resources/output/linkedData folder

+8) Making RDFS inferences

+	Write you dataset schema into src/main/resources/input/rdfsSchema.
+	Then run Principale.java and follow the instructions through making RDFS inferences over selected (linked)datasets in relationship with the written schema.

+9) Making OWL inferences

+	Write you dataset schema into src/main/resources/input/owlSchema.
+	Then run Principale.java and follow the instructions through making OWL inferences over selected (linked)datasets in relationship with the written schema.